Brand Hong Kong

 A:

-Notwithstanding your spouse is not a Hong Kong resident, you are eligible to claim married person's allowance if you were, at any time during a year of assessment:
+Notwithstanding that your spouse is not a Hong Kong resident, you are eligible to claim married person´s allowance in any year of assessment if you are married at any time during that year, and

-living apart from your spouse but was maintaining or supporting him/her; and
+• are not living apart from your spouse; or are living apart from your spouse but are maintaining or supporting him/her; AND

 Child Allowance